-2012/13 data shows that 19.3% of children aged 4 - 5 are classed as overweight or obese, this is significantly lower than the England average of 22.2%.
+2012/13 data shows that 19.3% of children aged 4-5 are classed as overweight or obese, this is significantly lower than the England average of 22.2%.

-2012/13 data shows that 27.1% of children aged 10 - 11 are classed as overweight or obese, this is significantly lower than the England average of 33.3%.
+2012/13 data shows that 27.1% of children aged 10-11 are classed as overweight or obese, this is significantly lower than the England average of 33.3%.

 The number of young people being seen within the substance misuse treatment service was 82 in March 2013.
 The number of young people successfully completing treatment still remains high at 75% compared to the national average of 65%.
-During 2012/13 a total of 26 young people who were misusing stimulants exited the treatment system.
+During 2012/13 a total of 26 young people who were misusing stimulants left the system having completed treatment.